 Great literature engages the mind and the heart in search of answers to some of life's toughest questions.
 Who am I, and what has shaped me?
 What gives life meaning?
 What is love?
 Justice?
 Evil?
 Literature confronts and expresses the most fundamental quandary of all: what it means to be human.

 "I'm working on my master's in journalism, with a concentration in magazine writing, at NYU.
 A short story I wrote for Professor Selley's fiction workshop was recently published in a literary quarterly.
 I have all of my English professors at Union to thank for my easy transition to graduate school."Julia Friedman '12

 As an English major at Union, you will study how great authors, from Keats to Maxine Hong Kingston, have wrestled with such questions.
 You will tackle a broad range of topics, including historical, cultural, gender and author studies.

-Explore diverse cultures in "Discourses on the Vietnam War," "Jewish Women Writers," "Asian American Literature and Film” or "Irish Literature and Sexual Identity."
+Explore diverse cultures in "Discourses on the Vietnam War," "Jewish Women Writers," "Asian American Literature and Film” or "Irish Literature and Film."
 Delve into the relationship between culture and literature in a seminar on the Beatles.
 Or make your own claims about what it means to be human through creative writing workshops in a range of genres, including fiction, non-fiction prose and poetry.

 Through intensive reading, writing, research projects, oral presentations and discussions with your peers and professors, you will sharpen your analytical eye, hone your persuasive and writing skills, and develop your critical thinking skills.